cncf/tag-env-sustainability/governance/contributor-ladder.md

 You coordinate between the TAG and the CNCF Technical Oversight Committee (TOC) and the overall CNCF ecosystem, ensuring effective communication and alignment of efforts.
 You will support and uplift other community leaders and provide guidance, mentorship, and opportunities for growth, you help cultivate a vibrant and empowered leadership team within the TAG.

-* Driving the continuous evolving of the TAG
+* Driving the continuous evolving of the TAG.
-* Steering the TAG
+* Steering the TAG.
-* Coordinating between the TAG and the TOC
+* Coordinating between the TAG and the TOC.
-* Support and uplift other community leaders
+* Support and uplift other community leaders.
-* Having joy seeing others progressing as leaders in the TAG
+* Enjoying steering new members into leadership positions in TAG.